eager-dev/eagerx/docs/guide/developer_guide/bridge/bridge_node.rst

 Here we will define the *OdeBridge*, which will be a subclass of the :mod:`~eagerx.core.entities.Bridge` class.
 This class has six abstract methods:

-* :func:`~eagerx.core.entities.Bridge.spec`, here we will specify the OdeBridge's parameters.
+* :func:`~eagerx.core.entities.Bridge.spec`, here we will specify the *OdeBridge*'s parameters in a configuration :mod:`~eagerx.core.specs.BridgeSpec` object.
-* :func:`~eagerx.core.entities.Bridge.initialize`, here we will specify how the OdeBridge is initialized.
+* :func:`~eagerx.core.entities.Bridge.initialize`, here we determine how the *OdeBridge* initializes using the specification that is created in the :func:`~eagerx.core.entities.Bridge.spec` function..
 * :func:`~eagerx.core.entities.Bridge.add_object`, here we will specify how objects are added.
-* :func:`~eagerx.core.entities.Bridge.pre_reset`, here we prepare a reset of the OdeBridge.
+* :func:`~eagerx.core.entities.Bridge.pre_reset`, here we prepare a reset of the *OdeBridge*.
-* :func:`~eagerx.core.entities.Bridge.reset`, here we perform the reset.
+* :func:`~eagerx.core.entities.Bridge.reset`, here we perform the reset routine before the start of an episode.
 * :func:`~eagerx.core.entities.Bridge.callback`, here we define what will happen every time step.
   In our case we will integrate the ODEs of each object.